 Chapters in Real Food, Really Fast include:

 - Warp-Speed Secrets and Fast Fundamentals

 - Ingredient Glossary

 - Desserts and Sweets

 Real Food, Really Fast is a gorgeous hardcover book filled with Hannah’s own photography.
-It is a must have for busy days when it seems like there isn’t enough time to make dinner.
+This is a must have for busy days when it seems like there isn’t enough time to make dinner.
 It’s also perfect for lazy days when spending a lot of time in the kitchen is the last thing you want to do.
 It’s a terrific book for those who are new to vegan cooking and are feeling a little overwhelmed in the kitchen.
-It’s great for seasoned vegans who are looking for quick meals, too.
+Seasoned vegans who are looking for quick meals, will enjoy it, too.

 - 1 Cup Raw Whole Cashews